CESNET/eduroam-icinga/README.md

 - `/etc/icinga2/`
 - `/etc/icingaweb2/modules/fileshipper/`
 - icingaweb2 - director
-- (client configuration [it actually does not affect deployment, but only client test])
+- (client configuration [it actually does not affect deployment, but only client tests])

 ### icinga2